Hasmelash95/lol-lore/README.md

 ## League of Legends Lore Quiz

 A quiz for fans of the multiplayer online battle arena game created and developed by Riot Games.
 The world of League of Legends holds over 140 champions, each with unique backstories, from thirteen different regions with fleshed out lore.
 The wildly successful Netflix show Arcane, based on the characters in the regions of Piltover and Zaun, has drawn interest from the general public in the lore of LoL.
-This quiz is designed for fans of the game lore, fans of the game who wish to know about the lore or anyone interested in the world of LoL to test their knowledge and learn new things.
+This quiz is designed for fans of the game lore, fans of the game who wish to know about the lore or anyone interested in the world of LoL, to test their knowledge and learn new things.

 ## Table of Contents